trivedimilan97/Gesture-Controlled-3D-Printed-Robotic-Arm/README.md

 2) In case facing troubles using the RF module, the output can be achieved with a wired mechanism.
 3) The arm can also be controlled using a smartphone application via Bluetooth.

-All the 3 methods are provided, for more details read the 'Instructions' file in each folder.
-Have also attached the STL files for 3D printing the arm.
+All the 3 methods are provided along with the STL files for 3D printing the arm.
+Let me know if any additional information is required.

 ![image](https://user-images.githubusercontent.com/76445315/105580382-1272b000-5db2-11eb-8529-0ceaec9e5f41.png)